 It's 1655 and I've just finished writing the music and song arrangement.
 I am now writing these notes and need to write the actual lyrics.

-I got the title from Blake's 7.
+I got the title while watching the eponymous episode of Blake's 7.